 Mid to high handicap golfers often have mishits thus damaging balata golf balls quickly and rendering them unplayable.

-The advances in technology eventually overtook the balata construction in the 1990s and manufacturers stopped producing it.
+When did Titleist stop making balata balls?
+It was in the 1990s, when the advances in technology eventually overtook the balata construction, leading manufacturers to stop producing it.
 Surlyn covers have become more popular and durable offering golfers of all levels a quality golf ball.

 History Of Balata Golf Balls